 - 131. The proponent must comply with the relevant DTEI standards for the access arrangements to and from the Pimba Intermodal facility, with all costs being the responsibility of the proponent. - 132.
-The proponent must complete construction, and commence operation of the Pimba Intermodal facility within two years after the variation Date as defined in the Roxby Downs (Indenture Ratification) (Amendment of Indenture) Amendment Act 2011.
+The proponent must complete construction, and commence operation of the Pimba Intermodal facility within two years after the Open Pit Project Notice Date.